"You never forget the face of the person who is your last hope."

-There was this misty distance in her eyes.
+There was this misty distance in her eyes as she said that.
 Almost as if speaking of dreams yet unfulfilled, but with the promise that she would only if given the chance.
 I imagine Chris Algieri wore these eyes as speculation grew that it was he who would face Manny Pacquiao in China this fall.

 And I doubt he can forget the moment when hope was realized - or even that he sees Pacquiao as a last hope at all.

 His gutsy, deep-water and epic survival of Ruslan Provodnikov, is a world away from this fight in magnitude, just like the host city of Macau is to Brooklyn.
 And so too is Pacquiao to Provodnikov.

 The Long Island native didn't have far to travel in his odyssey with the mighty Siberian when he successfully (though painfully) matadored him at the Barclay's Center in Brooklyn.
 Though the win was huge and obviously landed him this fight, it didn't make him a star.
 A win over the crowd and aesthetically pleasing Pacquiao would.

 He began as an obnoxious 16-1 underdog against the unquestioned draw in this fight and iconic living legend.
 Now, those odds have been chipped down to 9-1, an indication that the promotion has done its job in creating competitive drama.

 As more time passes by, the feats of the eight division champion seem more and more mythical by the day.
 How a fighter from abject poverty in the Asian peninsula - who never won an Olympic medal, was able to capture imaginations across the globe will always be remarkable to me.
 That is, until you consider one thing.

 Whether you're a serious fight fan and know of his enormous fame and ability, or just a casual observer that knows nothing about boxing at all who just happens to be around to catch his fight - he'll mesmerize you.